Different Types of Deadlifts

 Touch and Go Deadlifts

 The cheater way to deadlift, right?
 This idea is about as useless as those who believe sumo is cheating.
+Both are just different variations to use.
 Sure, you can just dislike the use of a deadlift variant, but no need to say they are cheating or unhelpful just because you don’t agree.